The Book Themes We Love Most and How to Write Your Own

 She has never said that, but cheesy lines transitioning out of the intro are kinda my thing, so let's roll with it.

 First things first, what the heck is a theme?
-It’s tough for us to talk about the most common book themes without first understanding the basics.
+It's tough for us to talk about the most common themes in literature without first understanding the basics.

 If we turn to Merriam-Webster, the alpha and omega of defining things, we see that theme is “a subject or topic of discourse or of artistic representation.”